Course No. 9025

 After reading Chapter 10, participants will be able to:

-1. Determine how Social Security funds are assessed and then paid, specify the system’s mechanics, and select qualified Social Security participants, determining their benefit eligibility.
+- Determine how Social Security funds are invested and paid, specify the system’s mechanics, list qualified Social Security participants determining their benefit eligibility, identify the requirements to receive Social Security. and list its multi-step calculation process.

-3. Recognize Social Security taxes, their tax rates and covered earnings allowing better retirement planning.
+- Recognize Social Security taxes, their tax rates, and covered earnings allowing better retirement planning.

-4. Specify the eligibility requirements of Social Security disability benefits and survivors’ benefits, and determine what constitutes Medicare Part A and Medicare Part B, recognizing their qualifications.
+- Specify the eligibility requirements of Social Security disability benefits and survivors’ benefits, and determine what constitutes Medicare Part A and Medicare Part B recognizing their qualifications.

 At the start of Chapter 11, participants should identify the following topics for study: